zendbit/FlyBee/README.md

         return template('templates/grayscale/home.html', data=data)
 ```

-from the code above we can see, than there is some sample code of using the session and shared data passing to the template grayscale then return response as normal html page.
+from the code above we can see, there are some sample code how to use the session and shared data passing to the template grayscale then return response as normal html page.

 #### Take a look at the templates folder:

 ![alt text](https://raw.githubusercontent.com/zenvarlab/image-asset/master/Screen%20Shot%202018-02-15%20at%2007.39.44.jpg "templates")

-The template is contain the html text, the sample is using them grayscale to make it consistent with the content/grayscale.
-So if we need to create new them we can create in separate folder :-).
+The template is contain html text, the sample is using grayscale theme to make it consistent with the content/grayscale.
+So if we need to create new theme we can create in separate folder :-).

 The template is fully compatible and same with bottle SimpleTemplate, if you use bottle framework i'ts like eating burger :D.

 ---

 Ok then we will continue with application cofiguration, the application configuration contain:
-- appconfig.py : contain application configuration like, session configuration, database connection, port, server address, ssl, etc. You can customize like what you want to do.
+- appconfig.py : contain application configuration, like session configuration, database connection, port, server address, ssl, etc. You can customize like what you want to do.
 - appserver.py : this is contain application server starting point state, contain start stop the server, call cleaner system at start up, etc.
-- shared.py : this is contain shared application variable that will be used or always used on accross the application so we don't need to re define it just call from the shared data.
+- shared.py : this is contain shared application variable that will be used accross the application so we don't need to re define it just call from the shared data.

 ```
 class Shared():